 If you’ve been wondering what the difference between Facebook page and group is, you’ve found the right piece to read.
-Many businesses often wonder why they need to put in more time and effort in creating an engaging group when they already have a Facebook page.
+Many businesses often wonder why they need to put in more time and effort into creating an engaging group when they already have a Facebook page.

 If you want to know how to create a group on Facebook, click here.